 Implementation guidance

 PII transfer can be subject to legislation and/or regulation depending on the jurisdiction or international organization to which data is to be transferred (and from where it originates).
-The organization should document compliance to such requirements as the basis for transfer.

 8.4.2 Return, transfer or disposal of PII